devjoshua312/Organisation-Management-Tool/README.md

 ## Overview

 A Flask app to simulate functionality for managing funds, generating receipts, displaying donor information, and acting as a dashboard for your community.
 It is designed to be a simple and effective tool for tracking your user base.
-The program connects to a MongoDB DataBase for storing information and an AWS Cloud Server for storing the reciepts.
+The program connects to a MongoDB DataBase for storing information and an AWS Cloud Server for storing the receipts.

 ## Features

 - User authentication using Flask-Login
 - Add funds with details like name, date, contact number, and receipt
 - Display a list of donors with contribution details
-- Scan the reciept given by donor to see if the names match
+- Scan the receipt given by donor to see if the names match
 - Uses a reliable data storing/retrieval system
-- Cloud Storage for downloading reciepts.
+- Cloud Storage for downloading receipts.

 ## Installation